 Under this arrangement, you will not be charged for your attorney’s services unless he or she recovers compensation in your case.
 If you do recover an award, your lawyer will take an agreed-upon percentage of your settlement as payment, limiting your out-of-pocket costs.

 Schedule a Free Consultation With a Zantac Lawyer in Alabama

 Were you diagnosed with cancer after taking Zantac?
 Trust the team of attorneys at Estey & Bomberger, LLP to represent your case.
-Contact us today to schedule an initial case consultation with an Alabama Zantac attorney or call (800) 260-7197 today to discuss your legal options.
+Contact us today to schedule an initial case consultation with an Alabama Zantac lawyer or call (800) 260-7197 today to discuss your legal options.